ansible/awx/tools/docker-compose/README.md

 ## How to start the Dev container

-In the root directory of your awx clone, run the following to build your docker image:
+In the root directory of your awx clone, run the following to build your docker image.
+This step takes a while, but once your image is built, you don't need to do this again unless you make changes to the Dockerfile or any of the files used by the Dockerfile.

 ```
 make docker-compose-build
 ```

+> Note: By default, this image will be tagged with your branch name.

 Copy over your local settings